snow6oy/recurrink/cell/README.md

 > as a designer i want no more than two layers because more is muddy

+`recurrink -z 2`

-- when background is present and top:True then ignore background and validate bft <= 2 in length
+When background is present and top:True and layer is 2 then ignore background.
+The number of layers can be validated as bft <= 2 in length.

 ## Design